What is fibjs?

 sync: 0.061ms

-We can clearly know from the test results that when async is widely used in the project, the server will spend a lot of time processing the call and return of async functions.
-We also found this in some actual tests of server-side applications.
-And this sharp drop in performance is completely unacceptable.
+From the test results, we can clearly see that when async is widely used, the server will spend a lot of time processing the calls and returns of async functions.
+We also found this in some actual server-side application tests.
+However, this drastic drop in performance is completely unacceptable.

-Since fibjs uses fiber, it can make full use of the characteristics of the JavaScript language itself and maximize the superior performance of v8.
-Engineers can easily maximize the performance of the server.
+In contrast, fibjs uses fiber technology, takes full advantage of the characteristics of the JavaScript language itself, and maximizes the superior performance of the V8 engine.
+Engineers can easily maximize server performance.

-Choosing to use fibjs does not mean that you have to use a synchronous development style, in fact fibjs supports any asynchronous programming paradigm you have seen, and you can flexibly switch between synchronous and asynchronous styles.
+Choosing to use fibjs doesn't mean you have to use a synchronous development style.
+In fact, fibjs supports various asynchronous programming paradigms you are familiar with, and can flexibly switch between synchronous and asynchronous styles.

-Whether it is callback or async, there is a fatal flaw, that is contagion.
-As long as a function is callback or async, all other functions that depend on it must be callback or async.
-This will bring huge development costs in large-scale software development.
+However, whether they are callback functions or async, they have a fatal flaw, which is contagiousness.
+If a function is a callback or async function, then all other functions that depend on it must also be callback or async functions.
+In large-scale software development, this will result in huge development costs.

 Take a simple server development scenario as an example.
-At the beginning of the project, we chose memory as session data storage.
-At this time, we can use the sync method to directly read and store data, and develop a complete business based on this.
-With the development of business scale, we need to store session data in redis or mongodb.
-At this time, we need to modify session-related operations to async mode.
+At the beginning of the project, we chose to store the session data in memory.
+At this time, we can directly read and store the data using synchronization, and develop complete business functions based on this.
+As the business scale expands, we need to store session data in Redis or MongoDB.
+At this time, we need to change session-related operations to asynchronous mode.

-In theory, we can modify each function in turn to make them meet the requirements of the functions they depend on, but this requires us to fully understand all modules and have the ability to modify them.
-This is completely impossible when multi-person collaborative development or when using third-party modules.
+In theory, we can modify each function one by one to make them conform to the requirements of the dependent functions, but this requires us to fully understand all modules and have the ability to modify them.
+This is almost impossible when multiple people are developing collaboratively or using third-party modules.

-Therefore, all common modules need to provide both sync and async interfaces to balance the balance between asynchrony and performance.
-More ordinary developers will choose to only provide async interface.
-Thus causing a performance disaster.
+Therefore, in all common modules, both synchronous and asynchronous interfaces should be provided to balance the relationship between asynchrony and performance.
+Ordinary developers usually choose to provide only asynchronous interfaces, causing performance problems.

-In fibjs, you can easily solve similar problems, avoiding explicit asynchronous uncontrolled contagion:
+In fibjs you can easily solve similar problems and avoid uncontrolled propagation of explicit async:

 1